NBC Talknet: History

 Prior to the late 1970s, AM radio was still largely dominated by all-music formats.
 Many individual radio stations had introduced some talk programming to their lineups, but it was almost universally locally produced.
 The concept of national talk radio, broadcast over a radio network, had not been tried.
 In 1975, Herb Jepko pioneered the first nationwide late-night call-in radio program heard on the Mutual Broadcasting System.

 Jepko was briefly succeeded on Mutual by Long John Nebel and Candy Jones in 1977.
-In January, 1978, Larry King began broadcasting six hours of talk programming nightly on Mutual; King's program rapidly gained a large following, and his success proved to radio programmers that there was an audience for both late-night talk programming and national talk radio programming.
+In January 1978, Larry King began broadcasting six hours of talk programming nightly on Mutual; King's program rapidly gained a large following, and his success proved to radio programmers that there was an audience for both late-night talk programming and national talk radio programming.
 NBC and ABC were quick to follow Mutual into the late-night talk radio market.
-ABC launched a nightly block of programming called TalkRadio and NBC launched Talknet.
+ABC launched a daily block of programming called TalkRadio and NBC launched Talknet.